nirae/Docker-test-C-program-on-Linux/README.md

 If you want to compile and test with valgrind your program, uncomment the make and valgrind line in the run_script.sh.

-After the configuration of the command you need, you can run the container.
+**After the configuration** of the command you need, you can run the container.
 Uncomment on the run.sh or copy the command :

 `docker run --name c_test -ti --rm -e "EXE=./my_exec" -e "MAKEFILE_DIR=test" nirae/c_linux_valgrind`

 If the Makefile directory is `.` you don't need to set the MAKEFILE_DIR variable.

+Enjoy! :smile: